Header link June 22, 2020

 El Dorado County

-Sponsored By: California Society of American Foresters; UC Cooperative Extension; US Forest Service; Cal Fire; California Project WET and Learning Tree; and other partners.
+Sponsored by: California Society of American Foresters; UC Cooperative Extension; U.S. Forest Service; CAL FIRE; the Water Education Foundation’s California Project WET; Project Learning Tree; and other partners.

-Register: Please click here to learn more and to register.
+Register: Click here to learn more and to register.

 The El Dorado County session is hosted at the UC Blodgett Forest – a highly productive portion of the El Dorado National Forest characterized by towering ponderosa and sugar pines intermixed with a white fir, Douglas-fir, incense-cedar, and black oak understory.